Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms

 \subsection{Lower and Upper Bound Representations}

 \startpara{Lower bound function} Selecting an appropriate representation for $\alpha$-functions requires closure properties with respect to the Bellman operator, which includes both the transition function and the reward function.
-Rather than relying on Gaussian mixtures~\cite{JMP-NV-MTS-PP:06}, which require both the transition and reward functions to be in this form, we represent the lower bound $V_{\mathit{LB}}^{\Gamma} \in \mathbb{F}(S_B)$ as a P-PWLC function for the finite set $\Gamma \subseteq \mathbb{F}_C(S)$ of PWC $\alpha$-functions (see \defiref{defi:PWLC}), for which closure is guaranteed by \thomref{thom:PWC-consistency}.
+Rather than relying on Gaussian mixtures~\cite{JMP-NV-MTS-PP:06}, which require both the transition and reward functions to be in this form, we represent the lower bound $V_{\mathit{lb}}^{\Gamma} \in \mathbb{F}(S_B)$ as a P-PWLC function for the finite set $\Gamma \subseteq \mathbb{F}_C(S)$ of PWC $\alpha$-functions (see \defiref{defi:PWLC}), for which closure is guaranteed by \thomref{thom:PWC-consistency}.
 This is finitely representable as each $\alpha$-function is PWC.
 In contrast to Gaussian mixtures, our P-PWLC representation is designed to match the NS-POMDP perfectly, with the necessary closure properties ensured by exploiting the structure of the NS-POMDP.

-\startpara{Upper bound function} The upper bound $V_{\mathit{UB}}^{\Upsilon} \in \mathbb{F}(S_B)$ is represented by a finite set of belief-value points $\Upsilon = \{ ((s_A^i, b_E^i), y_i) \mid i \in I \}$, where $y_i$ is an upper bound of $V^{\star}(s_A^i, b_E^i)$.
+\startpara{Upper bound function} The upper bound $V_{\mathit{ub}}^{\Upsilon} \in \mathbb{F}(S_B)$ is represented by a finite set of belief-value points $\Upsilon = \{ ((s_A^i, b_E^i), y_i) \mid i \in I \}$, where $y_i$ is an upper bound of $V^{\star}(s_A^i, b_E^i)$.
 Since $V^{\star}(s_A, \cdot)$ is convex by \thomref{thom:continuity}, letting $I_{s_{\scale{.75}{A}}} = \{ i \in I \mid s_A^i=s_A \}$, for any $\lambda_i \ge 0$ such that $\sum_{i\in I_{s_{\scale{.75}{A}}}} \lambda_i = 1$, we have:

-This fact is used in HSVI for finite-state POMDPs \cite{TS-RS:04}, as any new belief is a convex combination of the beliefs in $\Upsilon$, and therefore the convexity of $V^{\star}(s_A, \cdot)$ yields an upper bound.
-However, there is no such convex combination guarantee in NS-POMDPs since, as $\Upsilon$ is finite and beliefs are over a continuous-state space, any convex combinations of beliefs in $\Upsilon$ cannot cover the belief space.
-Therefore, the upper bound $V_{\mathit{UB}}^{\Upsilon}$ is instead defined as the lower envelope of the lower convex hull of the points in $\Upsilon$ satisfying the following problem:
+This fact is used in HSVI for finite-state POMDPs \cite{TS-RS:04}, as any new belief is a convex combination of the beliefs in $\Upsilon$, and therefore the convexity of $V^{\star}(s_A, \cdot)$ yields an upper bound. {\revise However, since $\Upsilon$ is a finite set and in NS-POMDPs each belief is over infinitely many states, any convex combination of beliefs in $\Upsilon$ cannot cover the belief space $S_B$, and hence \eqref{eq:v-convexity-upper-bound} cannot be used to generate an upper bound.} {\revise We therefore instead define} the upper bound $V_{\mathit{ub}}^{\Upsilon}$ as the lower envelope of the lower convex hull of the points in $\Upsilon$ satisfying the following problem: